abdominalradiology/SAR2020/README.md

 - Note that windowing is only done when displaying example images or overlaid inference results
   - Pixel data that are loaded into the network are NOT windowed since that would needlessly compress the dynamic range to the (presumed) detriment of the model's learning.
-    - In this way windowing in python/ML applications means something slightly different that windowing at a diagnostic workstation.
-Radiolgists know but may not fully appreciate (and do not seem to communicate to computer scientists) that windowing at the workstation doesn't change the true pixel values - an ROI will be the same regardless of the window/level setting applied since it is measuring the true HU, not the screen's pixel greyscale values.
-Windowing in python/ML applications, on the other hand, fundamentally changes the underlying matrix values.
+    - In this way windowing in python/ML applications means something slightly different than windowing at a diagnostic workstation.
+Radiolgists know but may not fully appreciate (and do not seem to communicate to computer scientists) that windowing at the workstation doesn't change the actual pixel values - an ROI will be the same regardless of the window/level setting applied since it is measuring the true HU, not the screen's pixel greyscale values.
+Windowing in python/ML, on the other hand, fundamentally changes the underlying pixel values.